Creris/eJass-spec/Core/Basics/README.md

 # Basics
-This document covers the fundamental rules of eJass.
+This document covers the fundamental rules of eJass language.

 # Table of contents